-The Division of Gastroenterology and Hepatology celebrated the 75th anniversary of the founding of the division in 2016.
+In 2016, the Division of Gastroenterology and Hepatology celebrated the 75th anniversary of the founding of the division.
 In honor of this important anniversary, the division held a two-day symposium, followed by a dinner at the University of Michigan Museum of Art.
 Faculty, fellows, alumni, U-M leadership, and friends of the division were in attendance.
 During the symposium, talks were given by alumni and other leaders in Gastroenterology and Hepatology from across the nation, and achievements of our faculty were highlighted.
 Please view our “Honoring the Past, Shaping the Future: 75 Years of Discovery, Innovation, and Care” book to learn more about our division's past, present, and future.

 Outpatient Services provided at the Taubman Center and at our various satellite clinics at Briarwood, Brighton, Canton, Dexter, East Ann Arbor, Livonia, Northville, Saline, and the Veterans Affairs (VA) Ann Arbor Healthcare Center.

 - Inpatient Services, including a luminal GI service, hepatology service, and consultation service at University Hospital and the VA.

 - Gastroenterology and Hepatology Endoscopy Practice at the Medical Procedures Unit (MPU) in University Hospital in Ann Arbor and at East Ann Arbor Ambulatory Surgery and Medical Procedures Center, as well as Northville Health Center, Livonia Center for Specialty Care, and the VA.

 In addition to their clinical excellence, the University of Michigan Gastroenterology and Hepatology faculty also provide numerous educational programs to physicians and patients in Michigan and the surrounding areas.
 Our Continuing Medical Education network offers several courses and over 100 single lectures annually.

 In our mission to create knowledge through research, the Division of Gastroenterology and Hepatology continues to conduct cutting-edge investigations of the molecular, cellular, and physiological conditions of healthy and diseased states of the gastrointestinal tract, liver, and pancreas.
 The central piece of the Division's research endeavor is the NIH-funded University of Michigan Center for Gastrointestinal Research, which encompasses three thematic areas of research: